 About Chefs: My interview with Chef Lisa Kaufmann

 1. When did you start cooking?

-2. Why did you feel forced to eat them all?
+2. Why did you feel obliged to eat them all?

-Because I begged to make them and I screwed up.
+Because I begged to make them, and I screwed up.
 There was no supervision.
-The brownies belonged to one of my parents and I ruined them.
-It was a big lesson and a big error.
+The brownies belonged to one of my parents, and I ruined them.
+It was a big lesson and a significant error.